Tubbz-alt/Intel-Pattern-Matching-Technology/examples/a_SimplePatternMatching/README.md

-# Neural Network Simple Pattern Matching Example
+# Simple Pattern Matching Example

-This example is for a simple pattern matching function implemented using the Intel Pattern Matching Technology Engine which is a hardware neural-network.
+This example is for a simple pattern matching function implemented using the Curie Pattern Matching Engine.

 In a neural-network, unlike a programmed pattern matching algorithm, there is a learning phase when the neural-network is trained to recognize a training set of input patterns.
 Once this is done, the neural-network is able to recognize exactly matching or similar patterns and also identify patterns that are not part of the training set.